HenrikBengtsson/rebble-help/_topic/apk-load-android.md

 # Install the app

-Now run `adb install --bypass-low-target-sdk-block pebble-4.4.3.apk` on your computer.
-This will install the Pebble app onto your phone.
+Now run `adb install --bypass-low-target-sdk-block pebble-4.4.3.apk` on your computer to install the Pebble app onto your phone.
+Make sure the Pebble APK file is in the same folder you're running your terminal in.

 ![](/images/adb/terminal.png)

-Make sure the Pebble APK is in the same folder you're running your terminal in.
+Running this command will trigger a 'Google Play Protect' dialog to appear on your phone saying "Harmful app blocked: Pebble".
+Do _not_ click the 'Got it' button.
+Instead, click on the 'More details' link.
+This will provide you with a 'Install anyway' link.
+Clicking that link will install the app.

 The Pebble app is now installed on your phone!